thepirat000/Tuner/README.md

    - d = 0: no imcrement
    - d < 0: decrement the frequency in -d hertz

-> The incrementation does not trigger the frequency values saving to the config file.

 Examples:

 - Increment the current oscillator frequencies by 100, -50, 20 and 30 Hertz respectively: